robot-one/robot-one.github.io/themes/dream/docs/about-page.md

 ---
 ```

-You will be curious why it's needed to create an `index.md`.
+You may wonder why it's necessary to create an empty `index.md`.
 Because dream won't want the about folder to be output as `RegularPages`.

 Related docs: <https://gohugo.io/content-management/page-bundles/#headless-bundle>